shadyEm93/taxiproj/README.md

    - The OSM file should be named `new-york-latest.osm`.
    - The dataset should be named `nyc_taxi_data_2014`
 3. In the terminal use this code 'docker-compose build' to build the image (use vpn for this)
-4. after that run this code in the terminal 'docker-compose up' and start the container (turn off the vpn to do this)
+4. after that run this code in the terminal 'docker-compose up' and start the container (if it had connection issues you can turn off the vpn)
 5. Open another terminal and run this command '  docker-compose logs -f taxi-app '